rant-lang/rant/README.md

 ## WARNING:

-**This project is in early alpha.
+**This project is in alpha.
 Expect to see broken/missing features.**

 **While I encourage you to try it out and give feedback, please do not use in production environments until a stable version is released.**